netfoundry/ziti-k8s-agent/README.md

 ### Prerequisities

-1. an OpenZiti network - either NetFoundry Cloud or self-hosted
+1. an OpenZiti network - either NetFoundry Cloud, NetFoundry On-Premises, or self-hosted
 1. A JSON identity configuration file for an OpenZiti identity with the admin privilege
 1. A K8S namespace in which to deploy the agent